asamuzaK/withExEditorHost/README.md

 There are configuration file samples in `_config` folder of withExEditorHost.

 Create a copy of the `_config` folder and rename it to `config`.

-Do not edit the contents of the `_config` folder directly.
+Please do not edit the contents of the `_config` folder directly.
 It may be overwritten when updating withExEditorHost.

 The `config` folder can be saved in an arbitrary place, but if you saved withExEditorHost from zip or tar.gz, just put it in the same place as the `_config`.